-Under the tutelage of founding father of New World Cuisine Norman Van Aken at his Norman’s 180 restaurant, Beltran was not just able to learn the foundation for fine dining—from curing charcuterie to use of acids to the stratification of sauces—but to master proper technique and flawless execution.
-That perseverance and attention to detail earned him the title of sous chef at Tuyo and subsequently at Michael Schwartz’s Cypress Room where Beltran was part of the opening team alongside Thomas Keller protégé and Chef de Cuisine Roel Alcudia.
+Unable to keep away from the fire, he learned the ins and out of working a dining room and kitchen (from bartender to line cook) at Miami institution, Casa Juancho in Little Havana, and finagled himself an apprentice of Mango Tree Gang member and founding father of New World Cuisine, Norman Van Aken.
+Under Van Aken’s tutelage, Beltran was not just able to learn the foundation for fine dining—from curing charcuterie, to the use of acids to the stratification of sauces—but master proper technique and flawless execution.
+That perseverance and attention to detail earned him the title of Sous Chef at Tuyo’s and subsequently at Michael Schwartz’s Cypress Room where Beltran was part of the opening team, alongside Thomas Keller protégé and Chef de Cuisine Roel Alcudia.

 His innumerable experience in fine dining, passion for working with seasonal and native ingredients, and dexterity in handling proteins and wild game allows Beltran to blend the highbrow and the lowbrow, to fuse the local and the global, and to bring something totally different to the table whilst ushering the next wave of Miami dining, one dish at a timeRead Less